SoftUni-Internal/interactive-content/EN/01-Exam/01-Problem-01.md

 [/code-editor]
 [task-description]
 ## Description
-It is hot and sunny outside so Softuni training team decides to organize a workday by the swimming pool.
+It is hot and sunny outside so тхе SoftUni training team decides to organize a workday by the swimming pool.

 Your task is to write a program that calculates the amount that should be paid.

 Entrance fee must be paid for every single person.

 You should keep in mind that an umbrella is enough for two people.
-It is known that only 75% of the team wants sunbeds.
+Only 75% of the team want sunbeds.

-In the calculation of the number of umbrellas and sunbeds, their number should be rounded up to the nearest whole number.
+In the calculation of the number of umbrellas and sunbeds, their number should be rounded up to the next integer.

 ## Input
-4 lines are read from the console:
+You will receive 4 lines from the console:

-- First line - number of people - whole number in the range [1...
+- First line - the number of people - an integer in range [1...
 100]
-- Second line - entrance fee - real number in the range [0.00...
+- Second line - the entrance fee - a real number in range [0.00...
 50.00]
-- Third line - price for a sunbed - real number in the range [0.00...
+- Third line - the price for a single sunbed - a real number in range [0.00...
 50.00]
-- Fourth line - price for one umbrella - real number in the range [0.00...
+- Fourth line - the price for one umbrella - a real number in range [0.00...
 50.00]

 ## Output
 "\{total price\} dollars."